vladsdamnmemory/lilac/README.md

 * Truncates a string to a given length saving whole words;
 * @param length A value which defines the max string length;
+* @param addEllipsis A value which whether to display ellipsis in the end of a string;
 * Truncates to first whole word if the @param length is less than the first word length;
 * Does not change the string if @param length is more than the original string length.